Dela waan, tansi and welcome to my website!

 I am Ts’msyen from Lax Kw’alaams, BC, and I belong to Waap Liyaa’mlaxha, a Gisbutwada (Blackfish) House in the Gitaxangiik Tribe.
 I wear the ancestral Ts’msyen name T’uu’tk, which, in its long form, roughly translates to Always Prominent Voice of Raven.
 On my father’s side I am Mikisew Cree, with Dene roots, from Fort Chipewyan, AB.
 My great-great-grandfather Chief Mikisew was a signatory to Treaty 8, one of 11 numbered treaties that exist between the Crown and various Indigenous Nations in settler colonial Canada.
 I also have extended kinship relationships with Heiltsuk through the House of Dhadhiyasila and with Kwakwaka'wakw through Namgis by way of legal Potlatch Adoption.

-I hold a B.A.S in Interdisciplinary Studies (2008), an M.A. in Anthropology (2010), a Ph.D. in Anthropology (2015), and a Graduate Certificate in Indigenous Studies (2015).
-I am now a President’s Postdoctoral Fellow in the Department of History at the University of California Santa Cruz.
+I hold a B.A.S in Interdisciplinary Studies (2008) from Bennett College for Women, an M.A. in Anthropology (2010), a Ph.D. in Anthropology (2015), and a Graduate Certificate in Indigenous Studies (2015) from the University of Massachusetts Amherst.
+I recently completed my tenure as a University of California President’s Postdoctoral Fellow (2015-2017) in the Department of History at the University of California Santa Cruz.

 Areas of specialization include: